iziteq/libizi/README.md

 =====
 [![Build Status](https://travis-ci.org/Triquanta/libizi.svg?branch=master)](https://travis-ci.org/Triquanta/libizi)

-This is a PHP library for communicating with the IZI Travel API.
+This is a PHP library for communicating with the izi.TRAVEL API.

 Features
 ========